What Is a Discovery Call in Sales?

 For example, a potential client may contact you about your service.
-To ensure that your brand matches their needs and goals, you’ll need to know more about what they expect from you and whether they can get the desired results.
+To ensure your brand aligns with their needs and goals, you'll need to understand what they expect from you and whether they can achieve the desired results.

 A Guide to Discovery Calls: How to Successfully Close a Deal